| Inherits from | |

 - (void)setEnabled:(BOOL)flag

-if you want the receiver to react to mouse events; otherwise, NO
+YES if you want the receiver to react to mouse events; otherwise, NO.

-, any editing is aborted.
+If flag is NO, any editing is aborted.
 This method redraws the entire control if it is marked as needing redisplay.
-Subclasses may want to override this method to redraw only a portion of the control when the enabled state changes; NSButton
+Subclasses may want to override this method to redraw only a portion of the control when the enabled state changes; NSButton and NSSlider do this.

 - (void)setFloatingPointFormat:(BOOL)autoRange left:(NSUInteger)leftDigits right:(NSUInteger)rightDigits